DLHub-Argonne/dlhub_sdk/docs/quickstart.rst

      $ python3 -m pip install dlhub_sdk

-     (to update a previously installed the cli to a newer version, use: python3 -m pip install -U dlhub_sdk)
+     (to update a previously installed DLHub SDK to a newer version, use: python3 -m pip install -U dlhub_sdk)

 For Developers
 --------------